armhold/ocarina/README.md

 ![](https://raw.github.com/armhold/ocarina/master/ocarina.png)

-I created this project in order to learn Ruby.
+I created this project to learn Ruby beyond what you need for Rails, and also just to see if I could actually create an OCR lib.
 It started as kind of a toy program, but quickly grew into something with a practical purpose (decoding [Letterpress](http://wordhelper.net) gameboards!)